You and I are connected in ways beyond our comprehension.

 It’s not only possible — it’s easily attainable.

 I must note that my personal religious beliefs do not fully reside with any one group.
-I consider myself a spiritual being having a human experience – I do not worship anything.
-I have immeasurable amounts of love for myself, nature, and the energy that binds everything together — I just have no name for it and I don’t live by a set of rules or commandments — I rely on intuition and meditation for a connection to the universe.
+I do not worship anything.
+I have immeasurable amounts of love for myself, nature, and the energy that binds everything together — I just have no name for it and I don’t live by a set of rules or commandments — I rely on intuition and intrinsic human emotions for a connection to the universe.

 If you think that’s wrong — that’s okay.
 I respect that.